the African AMERICAN HERITAGE WALKING tours HAVE ENDED FOR 2018.

-Thursdays and Saturdays at 11:00 AM, June through September 8th.
+Thursdays at 11:00 AM, June through September 8th.
 No reservations necessary.
 Join us at 10:45 at 717 Franklin Street.
-The tour is an hour to an hour and one-half.
+The tour is an hour to an hour and one-half of easy walking.
 The cost is $10 for adults, $7 for children under the age of 12.

 UNDERGROUND RAILROAD TROLLEY TOUR IN CAPE MAY

 Few people know the part that Cape May played in the Underground Railroad.
 Nor do many know about Harriet Tubman’s presence here in the early 1850s.

 Join CCA’s Community History Committee on a trolley tour of the places where escaped slaves sought refuge and help to continue their journeys to freedom.
 Hear the stories and visit some of the places connected with the Underground Railroad, including: a look at the Owen Coachman House; a walk in an historic cemetery where our earliest free black settlers are buried; and a glimpse of the summer home of Stephen Smith, a leading businessman, abolitionist and unsung hero of the Underground Railroad.
 Learn how Harriet Tubman found Cape May as a resource for earning money to fund her work.

 TOURS RUN on SATURDAYS

 TICKETS ARE $20, TOURS WILL RUN FROM 10:15 AM TO 12:15 PM AND THE TROLLEY WILL LEAVE FROM THE washington street mall information booth at ocean street in cape may